cp16net/cp16net.github.io/_posts/2016-08-17-Setting-Up-Local-Docker-Registry-With-UI.md

 markup: "rst"
 ---

 Here is how to run a docker registry locally for a custom deployment, local management, or development.

+I found this useful when running Kubernetes and specifing a remote registry that i could develop and push images to quickly for testing.

 ## Run docker regsitry